ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_lectures/week2/depth.md

 # Depth for week 2 (Curt)

-In this depth section, we will look deeper into
+In this depth section, we look deeper into
 * Recursion
 * Mutable and immutable objects in the context of image manipulation